djbf/traceweaver-cli/README.md

 This command will download a `.zip` containing the step trace JSON files — that’s the **input** for Traceweave.

-> Tip: keep the file names as‑is; Traceweaver CLI processes files in **name‑ascending** order to match the expected flow.
+> Tip: keep the file names as‑is; TraceWeaver CLI processes files in **name‑ascending** order to match the expected flow.

 ---